 Review Your Digital Asset Management System

 There are many moving parts in a modern DAM solution, from hundreds of custom collections to long videos and extracted text.
 It makes sense that once in a while, you will have to pause your everyday work to ensure things are still organized and functioning the way you need them to.
-This may require a little tidying, consulting with other users at your organization, and checking in with your DAM provider if you have questions on what to tweak.
+This may require a little tidying, consulting with other users at your organization, and checking in with your DAM solutions provider if you have questions on what to tweak.